medialesson/hugo-theme-event/CONTRIBUTING.md

 - Follow the [BEM](https://getbem.com) naming convention for selectors.
 - For every partial, put a style file with the same folder structure under `assets/styles/partials/`.
+- Never use type selectors and avoid ID selectors.

  ## References